tobiasHeinke/monostyle/docs/tools.md

 ### image-filename

-Check chars in filename and filenames differing only by case or extention.
+Check chars in filename and filenames differing only by case or extension.

 ### unused-image